 According to the New World Encyclopedia the book Daniel was an important influence on later apocalyptic writing and attitudes in both Judaism and Christianity.

-Daniel is the only book in the Old Testament in which angels are given names (Gabriel in 8:16 and 9:21 and Michael in 10:13, 10:21, and 12:1).
+Daniel’s prophecy is the only book in the Old Testament in which angels are given names (Gabriel in Dan 8:16 and 9:21 and Michael in Dan 10:13, 10:21, and 12:1).
 Elsewhere names for angels only appear in the Apocrypha and the New Testament.

-In the sixth century BC Jews believed that all persons went to Sheol after death.
-Critics claim that the concepts of heaven and hell, which are found in Daniel (Dn12:2), was introduced centuries later by the Greeks, and that it did not appear in Israel until the time of the Maccabean revolt.
+In the sixth century BC, Jews believed that all persons went to Sheol after death.
+Critics claim that the concepts of heaven and hell, which are found in Daniel (Dan 12:2), were introduced centuries later by the Greeks, and that they did not appear in Israel until the time of the Maccabean revolt.